-The Superintendent or Head of School of schools shall immediately suspend, pursuant to Section 48911, and shall recommend expulsion of a pupil that he or she determines has committed any of the following acts at school or at a school activity off school grounds:
+The Head or designee must immediately suspend and recommend expulsion of a pupil that he or she determines has committed any of the following acts at school or at a school activity off school grounds:

-- Possessing, selling, or otherwise furnishing a firearm.
-This subdivision does not apply to an act of possessing a firearm if the pupil had obtained prior written permission to possess the firearm from a certificated school employee, which is concurred in by the principal or the designee of the principal.
-This subdivision applies to an act of possessing a firearm only if the possession is verified by an employee of a school district. - 2.
+- 1. Possessing, selling, or otherwise furnishing a firearm.
+This subdivision applies to an act of possessing a firearm only if the possession is verified by an employee of the school.
+The act of possessing an imitation firearm is not an offense for which suspension or expulsion is mandatory but it is an offense for which suspension, or expulsion may be imposed. - 2.
 Brandishing a knife at another person. - 3.
-Unlawfully selling a controlled substance listed in Chapter 2 (commencing with Section 11053) of Division 10 of the Health and Safety Code. - 4.
+Unlawfully selling a controlled substance. - 4.
 Committing or attempting to commit a sexual assault as defined in subdivision (n) of Section 48900 or committing a sexual battery as defined in subdivision (n) of Section 48900. - 5.
 Possession of an explosive.

-The governing board shall order a pupil expelled upon finding that the pupil committed one or more of the five acts listed above.
+The governing board shall order a pupil expelled upon finding that the pupil committed an act requiring mandatory expulsion: